DBT Skill of the Day: IMPROVE the moment from the Distress Tolerance Module

 The IMPROVE DBT skill is for when you have to tolerate the distress or frustration that you’re facing.
-It’s for those times when you can’t do anything about the crisis at hand or can’t do anything right away to solve the problem.
+It’s for those times when you can’t do anything about the crisis at hand or can’t do anything right away to solve the problem and makes you healthier.
 When there is no immediate solution to a problem, you can improve your mental and emotional situation using the IMPROVE skill.
 Like many skills in DBT IMPROVE is an acronym.
 It stands for:

 - One thing in the moment

 Imagery: Use you imagination to image a better situation than the one that you’re currently in.
 Imagine a situation in which everything will turn out OK.
 Go within yourself and imagine a time in which you were not in crisis or a time in which you used your skills to get through a crisis successfully.

 Meaning: Sometimes old crises can provide meaning to new ones.
 What meaning did you find in getting through other previous trials?
 If you’re a spiritual or religious person meaning can come through understanding the spiritual meaning or the will of God.
 You can ask yourself “How can I grow?” or “How can I prove to myself that I can get through hard situations?”

 Prayer: Prayer can be talking to God or to the spirit of the universe.
 It can be opening yourself up to God’s will and accepting the situation as is.
 It can be asking for guidance from your Higher Power, however you perceive that power.